-The Company has determined that it has four operating segments, as defined under ASC 280-10, including Cato, It's Fashion, Versona and Credit.
+The Company has determined that it has four operating segments, as defined under ASC 280-10 - Segment Reporting, including Cato, It's Fashion, Versona and Credit.
 As outlined in ASC 280-10, the Company has two reportable segments: Retail and Credit.
-The Company has aggregated its three retail operating segments, including e-commerce, based on the aggregation criteria outlined in ASC 280-10, which states that two or more operating segments may be aggregated into a single reportable segment if aggregation is consistent with the objective and basic principles of ASC 280-10, which require the segments have similar economic characteristics, products, products, production processes, clients and methods of distribution.
+The Company has aggregated its three retail operating segments, including e-commerce, based on the aggregation criteria outlined in ASC 280-10, which states that two or more operating segments may be aggregated into a single reportable segment if aggregation is consistent with the objective and basic principles of ASC 280-10, which require the segments have similar economic characteristics, products, products, products, customers and methods of distribution.

 The Company's retail operating segments have similar economic characteristics and similar operating, financial and competitive risks.
-They are similar in terms of product offered, as they all offer women's apparel, shoes and accessories.
+The products sold in each retail operating segment are similar in nature, as they all offer women's apparel, shoes and accessories.
 Merchandise inventory of the Company's retail operating segments is sourced from the same countries and some of the same vendors, using similar production processes.
-Merchandise for the Company's retail operating segments is distributed to retail stores in a similar manner through the Company's single distribution center and is subsequently distributed to clients in a similar manner.
+Merchandise for the Company's retail operating segments is distributed to retail stores in a similar manner through the Company's single distribution center and is subsequently sold to customers in a similar manner.

-The Company offers its own credit card to its customers and all credit authorizations, payment processing, and collection efforts are performed by a separate subsidiary of the Company.
+The Company offers its own credit card to its customers and all credit authorizations, payment processing and collection efforts are performed by a wholly-owned subsidiary of the Company.